 The joys of pregnancy

-While a lot of these symptoms are just uncomfortable or annoying, there are a lot of joys during pregnancy too.
+While many of these weird symptoms are just uncomfortable or annoying, there are many joys during pregnancy.
 The second trimester I found to be the most enjoyable.

 During the second trimester, you are finally able to eat again and enjoy food.
 You are past the “is she just getting fat?” stage and have a cute bump to show off.